hawkeye64/vue-laminate/docs/src/pages/developing/using.md

 ## Usage

-Vue Laminate has a single JavaScript function that will do all of your work.
+Vue Laminate has a single JavaScript function.
 Just import it into your code where you need it.

 ```js
 import useLaminate from 'vue-laminate'